vzhou842/victorzhou.com/content/posts/2019-04-04-intro-to-random-forests.md

 ## 4. Now What?

-That's a complete introduction to Random Forests!
+That's a beginner's introduction to Random Forests!
 A quick recap of what we did:

 - Introduced **decision trees**, the building blocks of Random Forests.
 - Learned how to train decision trees by iteratively making the best split possible.